turkishmaid/ripgrep/FAQ.md

 associated with `{type}`, which lets you start with a clean slate (instead of building on top of ripgrep's default color settings).

-Here's an example that makes highlights the matches with a nice blue background with bolded white text:
+Here's an example that highlights the matches with a nice blue background with bolded white text:

 ```
 $ rg somepattern \